GiazhenChen/starter-hugo-academi/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD candidate of Mechanical Engineering
+role: Research assistant in Steta Key Laboratory of Tribology Tsinghua University

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Stanford University
+  - name: Tsinghua University
     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Friction in the process of lubrication, water lubricated bearings, mechanical equipment in extreme conditions

 # Interests to show in About widget
 interests:
   - Friction
-  - Computational Linguistics
+  - Lubrication and wear
-  - Information Retrieval
+  - extreme condition

 # Education to show in About widget
 education: